Florida, Buenos Aires: History

-The Florida Este station was a meeting-place for the inhabitants of the districts, with Luis Poggi's general store (located on the corner of San Martín and Fray Justo Sarmiento) as one of the pioneers in the zone.
-Most of the residential houses were grouped near the station, while the country hoses were in what is now Melo street.
+The Florida Este station was a meeting place for the inhabitants of the districts, with Luis Poggi's general store (located on the corner of San Martín and Fray Justo Sarmiento) as one of the pioneers in the zone.
+Most of the residential houses were grouped near the station, while the country houses were in what is now Melo street.
 Small vegetable farms were established near Mitre Avenue.

 By Municipal Ordinance, Florida was declared a "village", in 1907.
 Six years later the bishop of La Plata, Juan Terrero, blessed a precarious chapel built on lands donated by José Antonio Trabucco.
 The Rossi family donated an image of the Virgin Mary sculpted in Carrara marble in Italy.
 The first priest of the region was Father José A. Coffa, who was succeeded by Father Vanini, who started works for a construction of the church.
 The church, finished in 1931, was named "Nuestra Señora de la Guardia", and was the first church in Florida.